interc0der/interoracle/README.md

+[WIP] This project is a work in progress and, currently, in an incomplete state.
+Feel free to dig around =P

 # interoracle

-[WIP] A cryptocurrency price aggregator
+A cryptocurrency price aggregator